Zander-Labuschagne/SecureSignIn-Mobile/README.md

   - No passwords are stored in file or database.
   - Easy to use.

 This is my first C++(Qt/QML) application for Android/mobile devices I have created.
-Feel free to criticize or comment.
+Feel free to criticize or comment on my code and practices.
 There are desktop applications available as well, however some are not always up to date and I have left some of them discontinued/incomplete.
 I work on these projects in my free time only so don't expect regular updates from me.

 Desktop version: https://gitlab.com/Zander-Labuschagne/SecureSignIn-v4b